 Make an impression by earning a brand new Rolex watch when you achieve outstanding billing figures.

-Will you be one of the 13 that attend the Directors Top Table?
-Each quarter our consultants earn the chance to be wined and dined at a top London restaurant.
+Will you be one of the consultants that attends Winners Club?
+Each month all our consultants earn the chance to be wined and dined or experience an activity in London.

 We offer our consultants plenty of opportunities to kick back, relax and hang out with their fellow employees.
 Whether it is a team dinner, a trip to the pub or a bowling night - we know that a happy workforce makes for a better company.